edo1z/video-chat-1/README.md

 ## System Requirements

-- Upon login, users can create their own dedicated space.
+- Upon sign-in, users can create their own dedicated space.
 When a space is created, a URL is issued.
 - Users can create only one space at a time.
 - There are two types of spaces: public spaces and private spaces.
 - Anyone can join a public space if they know the space's URL.